-Private flights and yachts are also allowed to enter.
+Private flights from the US and yachts are also allowed to enter.

 As of now, land borders are remaining closed from Nicaragua and Panama.

 What Do I Need in Order to Enter Costa Rica?

 In order to travel to Costa Rica from one of the allowed areas you must have:

 – Travel insurance which covers you for COVID-19.
 This insurance needs to be: